-Crowe Hall, an irregular hillside site of about 3 hectares, occupies the west-facing slope immediately above St Thomas à Becket's church and Widcombe Manor in the south-eastern outskirts of Bath.
+Crowe Hall, an irregular hillside site of c 3ha, occupies the west-facing slope immediately above St Thomas à Becket's church and Widcombe Manor (qv) in the south-eastern outskirts of Bath.
 To the south-west its boundary is formed by Church Lane and to the north by Widcombe Hill.
 To the east the site is enclosed by fields.
-Crowe Hall's position on the hillside offers exceptional views across the valley to Prior Park to the south and over Bath to the west.
+Crowe Hall's position on a hillside offers exceptional views across the valley to Prior Park (qv) to the south and over Bath to the west.

 J Horticulture & Home Farmer, 53 (11 October 1906), pp 342-3